Cork (city): Climate

 The climate of Cork, like the majority of Ireland, is mild oceanic (Cfb in the Köppen climate classification) and changeable with abundant rainfall and a lack of temperature extremes.
-Cork lies in plant Hardiness zone 9b.
+Cork lies in plant hardiness zone 9b.
 Met Éireann maintains a climatological weather station at Cork Airport, a few kilometres south of the city centre.
 The airport is at an altitude of 153 m and temperatures can often differ by a few degrees between the airport and the rest of the city.
 There are also smaller synoptic weather stations at UCC and Clover Hill.
 Due to its position on the coast, Cork city is subject to occasional flooding.

 Temperatures below 0 C or above 25 C are rare.
 Cork Airport records an average of 1239.2 mm of precipitation annually, most of which is rain.
-The airport records an average of 7 days of hail and 11 days of snow or sleet a year; though it only records lying snow for 2 days of the year.
+The airport records an average of 6.5 days of hail and 9.5 days of snow or sleet a year; though it only records lying snow for 2 days of the year.
 The low altitude of the city, and moderating influences of the harbour, mean that lying snow very rarely occurs in the city itself.
-There are on average 204 "rainy" days a year (over 0.2 mm of rainfall), of which there are 73 days with "heavy rain" (over 5 mm).
-Cork is also a generally foggy city, with an average of 97 days of fog a year, most common during mornings and winter.
-Despite this, however, Cork is also one of Ireland's sunniest cities, with an average of 3.9 hours of sunshine every day and only having 67 days where there is no "recordable sunshine", mostly during and around winter.
+At Cork airport, there are on average 218 "rainy" days a year (over 0.2 mm of rainfall), of which there are 80 days with "heavy rain" (over 5 mm).
+Cork is also a generally foggy city, with an average of 97.8 days of fog a year, most common during mornings and winter.
+Despite this, however, Cork is also one of Ireland's sunniest cities, with an average of 4.04 hours of sunshine every day and only having 63.7 days where there is no "recordable sunshine", mostly during and around winter.